casterbn/QtCompile/index.md

-# Fsu0413's Qt builds
+# Fsu0413's Original Qt builds

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.

-The code used is downloaded from [here](http://download.qt.io), I only made necessary changes to the source/generated makefile to pass the build.
+The code used is downloaded from [here](http://download.qt.io), I made no changes to the source/generated files.

 __THESE PACKAGE ARE PROVIDED "As is", I have no responsibility that you mess up your things with this binaries.__